HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 ### Clone

 Clone the slingshot-host-software-config-management repository and change to that working directory.
-Note that the `CLONE_URL` below is different than the `clone_url` and `ssh_url` reported in the previous step.
+The following `CLONE_URL` is different than the `clone_url` and `ssh_url` reported in the previous step.

 ```screen
 ncn-m001# export CLONE_URL=\